More "Senior" (F1)

 A35 roof.

-World Champion, George Ansell, 4 years later: here the gold-top car
+World Champion, George Ansell.
+Here the gold-top car

 is being towed back into the pits at Brafield; pretty thin armouring

-for this level combat?
-Number has changed too.
-George Ansell #375 February 2010: In 1962 George receives the Wills Trophy from a member of the Wills tobacco family (several lived in Northamptonshire, in fact I used to deliver milk to one! ), but the car behind is Rod Dore's mini-Fiat 600.
+In 1962 George receives the Wills Trophy from a member of the powerful Wills tobacco family (several lived in Northamptonshire, in fact I used to deliver milk to one. ), though the car you see is Rod Dore's.
+The

-494 was famous for its Rolls-Royce radiator grille, which appeared
+494 car of Johnny Pratt was famous for its Rolls-Royce radiator grille, which appeared

 on several Pratt cars -- much to the anguish of the Rolls Royce company.
 Thanks